ariveron/CHIP-8/README.md

 # CHIP-8

-A CHIP-8 emulator implemented in C with no third-party dependencies.
+A CHIP-8 emulator implemented in C with no third-party libraries.
 The project only supports WIN32 for now, but could easily support any other platform by reimplementing the `c8_host_*` functions for other platforms.

 For CHIP-8 input use the following QWERTY to CHIP-8 keyboard mappings:
 ```